-The project is expected to take nine months to complete and is scheduled to begin Monday, Jan.
+The project is expected to take nine months to complete.
+It began Monday, Jan.
 20, on Sixth Street between Main and Sycamore.
 Two lanes on Sixth will be closed daily 9:00 a.m. to 4:00 p.m. for several weeks.

 Please see details about the project below and via Duke's project page: https://www.duke-energy.com/Home/Natural-Gas-Projects/4th-Street-Replacement